Hi,

 How does your marketing spread look?
 Do you have equal numbers in each column?
 Are you overindexing on the ones with the highest effectiveness?
 If you don’t have any in one column, why not?

 Does that path still feel fun?
 Does focusing on that growth path sound fun for you right now?
-The secret here is that it doesn’t matter if you do the thing with the highest ROI.
+The secret here is that it doesn’t matter if you do the thing with the highest ROE.
 What matters is you make a decision based on good data.

 You might be thinking: “But what if I choose wrong?
 What if I invest everything in one path and it doesn’t work?”